essembeh/rapid-api-client/README.md

     email: str

 # Define your API client
-# Note: the @rapid decorator is optional, but it allows you set default values for your constructor
+# Note: the @rapid decorator is optional, but it allows you to set default values for your constructor
 @rapid(base_url="https://api.example.com")
 class UserApi(RapidApi):
     # GET request with path parameter and query parameter